-Non-operating activities consist of contributions for non-operating purposes such as endowments and board-designated funds, which are designated for long-term sustainability of the Organization.
-In addition, non-operating activities include gains and losses on investments and other assets.
+Non-operating activities consist of contributions for non-operating purposes, such as endowments and board-designated funds, which are designated for long-term sustainability of the Organization.
+In addition, non-operating activities include contributions for capital campaign as well as gains and losses on investments and other assets.